Do you remember when you met the person that is your closest friend today?

 Doing allows you to collect little bits of information about each other.

-- R: “I started drivers ed last week, and I am terrible at parallel parking.”
+- R: “I started driver’s ed last week and am terrible at parallel parking.”
 You remember that information, but when R and their mom give you a ride home that involves a stop at the drug store and, you guessed it… parallel parking.
 You notice they did fine parallel parking and wonder if they are just hard on themselves.

 - You met R’s parents.
-R has told you quite a bit about them, but it’s different to meet them.
+R has told you quite a bit about them, but meeting them is different.
 Their mom is just as outspoken as R warned you but is also very kind.
 As you got out of the car, she asked if you needed a ride home from practice tomorrow.

 - You notice R always picks chocolate chip cookies over peanut butter.

 - You and R are at a soccer team dinner, and R admits that they get nervous and flustered when they order at a restaurant.
 “99% of the time, I regret my choice as soon as the waiter walks away,” R says, which is exactly what you witnessed.

 Time together allows you both to open up and share slowly.
 You learn some of their simple inner thoughts and more emotional intimacy roots.

 R: “I feel like a failure.
 I am never going to pass math class.”

 You: “Oh my gosh.
 That is how I feel too!”